luizintech/luizintech/README.md

 </a>

 <p>
-My name is Fernando, I'm 39 years old, I'm from São Paulo, Brazil, and I started my career in the IT in 1999, working in user support and PC maintenance while in teaching medium, and this was my first contact with some programming languages like PHP, Javascript, Delphi and VB.

-So, I remember that I was very interested in discovering problems, investigating environmental problems, and it was in 2002 that I started my career as software developer working with Visual Studio, .NET Framework and Microsoft SQL Server.
+I’m Fernando, 39 years old from Sao Paolo, Brasil and I had started my carrear in IT area in 1999, working with user support and PC maintenance when I was in the high school.
+I remember at this time, that was my first contact with some many programming languages like Basic, Delphi, PHP, Javascript, Classic ASP and Microsoft SQL Server database.
+Like all developers, I was very curious about to solve problems and this why I had my first opportunity in 2002 and started to work with Microsoft Visual Studio, with Csharp and VB.NET accomplished with SQL Server databases.

-Since then I spent most of my time between 2005 and 2014 working as a developer backend with .NET Framework, .NET Core, Microsoft SQL Server, in the main companies in Brazil such as banks, insurance companies, industry, retail, etc.
+Since then, I passed most part of my carrear between 2002 and 2014 working like a backend developer like I mentioned, using .NET Framework for Windows Forms applications and ASP.NET Forms, MS SQL Server, long time after ASP.NET MVC and in the last years, .NET Core.

-Another important moment in my career was in 2014, when I decided to explore some new stacks outside Microsoft products or ecosystem exploring some new frameworks Javascript like Angular, VueJs, PHP Laravel and others.
-Although I went through these other stacks, it is worth emphasizing that my hard background is development in csharp and with Microsoft tools, not aiming to migrate careers. just consider these skills as a plus (good to have).
+Another important momento in my carrear was in 2014, when I decided to explore some new stacks out of the Microsoft ecosystem.
+I started to work with someones Javascript frameworks like AngularJs, Angular 2+, VueJs, NodeJs, Express and so on.
+Althought I have passed and had this experience, it’s good to emphase that my hard background is the Csharp language with the Microsoft stack tools and I don’t have plans to migrate my carrear at this moment.
+Just consider that this skills is a plus, ok?  (good to have)

-Another important thing I need to mention is Microsoft Azure, which I started anyway. time to use and learn more, and nowadays it's the cloud platform I usually use or I have more experience, although I have also used Amazon AWS on some freelancers.
+Another important thing that I need to mention is about the cloud platform that I generally use.
+Is the Microsft Azure.
+My main experience is in this platform and I am confortable to deliver the best solution in there.
+But in some projects, I had the opportunity to use another cloud platforms like Amazon AWS, but actually just studying the compatible services on this platform like Lambda, Amazon SNS, etc.

-Talk a little about my profile, I'm interested in software development in a way in general, although my main experience is C#, I am open and always willing to learn other languages and tools.
+Well, to be honest, I’m interest in software development at all and althought most part of time I used to Csharp language, I am open and always willing to learn some new abilities, tools and languages.

-I am very analytical and I always prioritize quality, but I like to perform most practical activities most of the time and I am willing to solve problems and present solutions based on past experiences

 Languages I specialize in:
 .NET Core / .NET Framework, PHP Laravel (LAMP Stack),